 If you’re an artist wanting to sell an NFT, then it’s an easier process than you might think!
-As above, you’ll need to sign up to a platform specializing in NFT sales and create a crypto wallet.
-Once you have identified the digital file that you want to transform into a token, then you’re ready to mint your first NFT!
+As above, you’ll need to sign up for a platform specializing in NFT sales and create a crypto wallet.
+Once you have identified the digital file you want to transform into a token, you’re ready to mint your first NFT!

 NFT minting is the process by which your digital file is turned into a non-fungible token ready to sell, and step-by-step instructions on how to go about this should be provided on the platform you’re using to sell your NFT.
 It’s usually a quick and easy task, and there isn’t a charge to mint NFTs, as this is passed onto the eventual buyer.

 Once your NFT is minted, you can sell it on the platform by following the onscreen listing instructions.